SheetJS/sheetjs/misc/docs/README.md

 ## Contributing

 Due to the precarious nature of the Open Specifications Promise, it is very important to ensure code is cleanroom.
-Consult CONTRIBUTING.md
+[Contribution Notes](CONTRIBUTING.md)

 At a high level, the final script is a concatenation of the individual files in